wp-plugins/jetpack-extras/readme.txt

 1. Main Options

 == Changelog ==

+= Trunk =
+* Work is being done to Tweak and clean up.
+But WP4 testing seems ok!

 = 1.7.1 =
 * Fixing Button placement options for Pages/post types that are not Posts.
 It was using the wrong key entry, thanks to [TheSuperCargo](http://wordpress.org/support/profile/thesupercargo) for [reporting](http://wordpress.org/support/topic/plugin-jetpack-extras-by-barrycarlyon-share-buttons-placement-on-pages-not-working?replies=3#post-3225923)